 What day will cart exchanges take place: Cart exchange(s) will take place on the day of regular service (for example, an exchange on a Wednesday service day) by appointment.

 What time will cart exchanges take place: Cart(s) must be placed curbside by 6:00 a.m. on the scheduled cart exchange day.
 Carts will be exchanged full or empty – carts should not be removed from the curb if they have been emptied before the cart exchange team arrives.

 When cart exchanges will end: Incentivized downsizing will end when the settlement funds have been exhausted or until CVSan determines that the program will no longer continue.

 INCENTIVES / FINANCE

 How and when will the incentive come: Incentives will be in the form of a credit on the next quarterly ACI bill (issued the third week January, April, July, and October of each year).
 Due to the timing of processing, the credit may not appear on this upcoming quarterly bill, but the next.

 How and when will the downsize savings come: Savings between the rate of the 32-, 64-, or 96-gallon cart and the 20-gallon cart will be effective the date the Customer Service Representative receives a request.
 Bills will be prorated from that date and the bill payer will see the change to the rate on their next quarterly ACI bill, regardless of the date that the cart exchange is scheduled.

 What is the fee for migrating: Each customer may exchange one (1) garbage cart, one (1) recycling cart, and one (1) organics cart per calendar year at no additional charge.
-Exchanges in excess of one per year will incur a fee.
-Rates can be found here.
+Exchanges over one per year will incur a fee.

 Who do I call to request the change: Residents may call ACI at 510-483-1400 to schedule an exchange.